vigne/HAP-Monitor/README.md

     optional arguments:
       -h, --help           show this help message and exit --backend B          Graphite server URL[:port][::scope] to which the script will report to.
 E.g. --backend graphite.host:8025::my.system.stats.haproxy
-      --sockets S [S ...]  a list of socket files e.g. /var/run/haproxy_admin_process_no_1.sock --verbose            makes it chatty
+      --type T             Type of the backend server.
+Supported values are: G (Graphite) and S (statsd) --sockets S [S ...]  a list of socket files e.g. /var/run/haproxy_admin_process_no_1.sock --verbose            makes it chatty